georgeberry/blayers/README.md

 ## concept

-The missing layers package for Bayesian inference.
+Easily build Bayesian models from parts, abstract away the boilerplate, and tweak priors as you wish.
 Inspiration from Keras and Tensorflow Probability, but made specifically for Numpyro + Jax.

-Easily build Bayesian models from parts, abstract away the boilerplate, and tweak priors as you wish.

 Fit models either using Variational Inference (VI) or your sampling method of choice.
 Use BLayer's ELBO implementation to do either batched VI or sampling